TURTING-BO/CPNs-Attack-Tolerance/README.md

 The original model comes from reference [1], [2].
 In the new model, a compound attack and tolerance solution is added.

-## Illustration
+## Illustrations

 ### Original Modules

 In this case study, there are mainly four modules including _directory_, _patient_, _doctor_ and _cloud_.
 * The directory module receives query requests before responding to them.
 * The patient or doctor modules read or write records, where
-  - a patient can only read his/her own information a doctor can both read and write records of his/her patients.
+  > a patient can only read his/her own information;
+  > a doctor can both read and write records of his/her patients.
 * The cloud module stores records of patients and manages reading and writing operations.